 Key Features:

-• Non-electric operation: Kinetico systems are powered by water pressure, making them unique in the industry.
+• Non-electric operation: Kinetico systems are powered by water pressure, and water usage, making them unique in the industry.

 • Twin-tank design: Provides 24/7 soft water with no downtime during regeneration.